Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

-Here we propose another compressed representation that supports constant-time random access, and named \emph{partitioned compact} (PC) encoding hereafter.
-The pilots table is divided into $\lceil m/b \rceil$ blocks of size $b$ each (except possibly the last one; in our implementation we use $b=256$).
+Here, we propose another compressed representation that supports constant-time random access, and named \emph{partitioned compact} (PC) encoding hereafter.
+The pilots table is divided into $\lceil m/b \rceil$ blocks of size $b$ each, except possibly the last one (in our implementation we use $b=256$).
 For each block, we compute the minimum bit-width $w_i$ necessary to represent its maximum element, i.e., $w_i = \lceil \log_2(\var{max}+1) \rceil$ (if $\var{max}=0$, then $w_i$ is set to 1), so that every integer in the block can be represented using $w_i$ bits.
 The whole pilots table is represented by concatenating the representations of all blocks in a bitmap $B$ that takes $O(1) + b\sum_{i=0}^{\lceil m/b \rceil - 1} w_i$ bits.
-To support random access we also materialize in a separate array the sequence

-where $W(j) = \sum_{i=0}^j w_i$.
-The algorithm for retrieving $P[i]$ is illustrated in Alg.~\ref{alg:P_i}: it requires two memory accesses (one to $W$, the other to $B$) and no branches, thus indicating that fast evaluation is retained.
+To support random access, we also materialize a support array $W[0..\lceil m/b \rceil]$ containing the offset of all blocks, i.e., $W[0]=0$ and $W[i] = \sum_{i=0}^{j-1} w_i$, for $1 \leq i \leq \lceil m/b \rceil$.
+The algorithm for retrieving $P[i]$ is illustrated in Alg.~\ref{alg:P_i}: it requires two memory accesses (one to $W$, the other to $B$) and no branches, thus it retains a fast evaluation.
 The space effectiveness of the encoding is expected to be good for the same reasons why front-back compression works well~\cite[Section 4.2]{pth_sigir}: the entropy of $P$ is lower at the front and higher at the back, with a smooth transition between the two regions.
-This means that the bit-widths $\{w_i\}$ tend to generally increase when moving from $i=0$ to $i=\lceil m/b \rceil - 1$.
+This means that the bit-widths $\{w_i\}$ tend to generally increase when moving $i$ from $0$ to $\lceil m/b \rceil - 1$.
 Indeed, the PC encoding can be considered as a generalization of front-back compression.